gyuszix/gyuszix/README.md

-## 🏎️ DQL Navigator – Q-Learning Race Car
+## 🏎️ DQL Navigator – Self-Driving Race Car via Reinforcement Learning

-2D car racing basic environment: experimenting with a tabular Q-learning and DQN model.
+Teaching a 2D race car to drive itself using reinforcement learning — from classic tabular Q-Learning to Deep Q-Networks (DQN).
+Watch it go from crashing into every wall to nailing the track.

 ---